KNO56/Nukebot/README.md

 # Nukebot
 Discord bot that can nuke servers

-README for disabled people
+**README for disabled people**
-step 1. install python (I use 3.5.3) make sure you check install path and install pip step 2. install discord.py by typing: "pip install discord.py" in cmd step 3. download an IDE (visual studio code, atom or whatever) step 4. change whatever you want, commands start with "def" step 5. add a bot token in the last line step 6. run the .py file step 7. fuck up servers

-some info
+1. Install Python (I use 3.5.3) make sure you check install path and have pip
+2. Install discord.py by typing: `pip install discord.py` in a terminal
+3. Download an IDE (Visual Studio code, Atom, Notepad++, whatever you want)
+4. Change whatever you want, commands start with `def`
+5. Add a bot token in the last line
+6. Run the .py file
+7. Fuck up servers

+**Some info**
-commands start with "$" ($help for example) the malicious commands are:
+* Commands start with "$" ($help for example)
+* The malicious commands are:
-"$secret" to check all the malicious commands
+* Do `$secret` to see all the malicious commands
-"$dab" to gain administrator if the bot has administrator "$rape" to ban everyone and delete all the channels. (bot role must be above the members role) "$h" to kick everyone. (bot role must be above the members role) non-hidden commands are viewed with $help
+* `$dab` to gain administrator if the bot has administrator perms
+* `$rape` to ban everyone and delete all the channels. (bot role must be above the members role to be able to ban them)
+* `$h` to kick everyone (bot role must again be above the members role)
+* Non-hidden commands are viewed with $help